babybuddy/babybuddy/CONTRIBUTING.md

 This command should be executed, and any changes committed, any time changes are made to Baby Buddy's frontend code (SASS, JS, etc.).

+### Icon Font

+Baby Buddy uses [Fontello](https://fontello.com/) to build a custom icon font for icons used throughout the application.
+See [`babybuddy/static_src/fontello`](babybuddy/static_src/fontello) for further documentation about using the config file with Fontello and license information for fonts used by this application.